-Hamilton Zoo is well-loved community asset and plays an important role in connecting people with nature and conservation activities and providing fun experiences that inform and
+Hamilton Zoo is a well-loved community asset and plays an important role in connecting people with nature and conservation activities and providing fun experiences that inform and educate visitors.

-- In February 2021, stage 1 will deliver a new entry building for Hamilton Zoo, connections between the two destinations, a public-facing café and toilets.
+Stage 1: this stage will deliver a new entry building for Hamilton Zoo, connections between the two destinations, a public-facing café and toilets.
 A viewing tower and an educational walk will be constructed, subject to achieving external funding.

-- Starting in late 2021, stage 2 will deliver safe access for pedestrians and all modes of transport, improved bus facilities and an upgrade of Brymer Road, from Baverstock Road to just north of the Zoo, so it is appropriate for an urban environment.
+Stage 2: starting in September 2021, this will deliver safe access for pedestrians and all modes of transport, improved bus facilities and an upgrade of Brymer Road, from Baverstock Road to just north of the Zoo, so it is appropriate for an urban environment.

-- Stage 3 will develop a new education and function centre.
+Stage 3: through this we will develop a new education and function centre.
 The timing of stage 3 will be set through Council's long-term planning process.

 Why is the work being carried out?